I am a person who identifies with the umbrella term ‘queer’.

 My pronouns are he/they.

 I am a registered HCPC Drama and Movement Therapist living and working in London, England.
-I offer Creative Psychotherapy in my private practice in Hackney as well as working as Project Lead for the Youth LGBTQI+ Counselling Service at Spectra CIC.
+I offer Creative Psychotherapy and Supervision in my private practice in Hackney as well as working as Project Lead for the Youth LGBTQI+ Counselling Service at Spectra CIC.

 I am a movement-aware therapist; I believe the way I feel in my body is informed by what is present in between you and me.
 What is communicated non-verbally has often the potential to bypass the channels of language and open new ways of communication.